 Buy Down Funding - The PACE Fund may provide an interest rate buy down up to a maximum of $300,000.
 In all cases, the buy down is matched by the community at the designated participation level described under Community Percentage Factor.
 In addition, the PACE Fund's participation is limited to the amount required to buy down the interest to the lower of 5% below the yield rate but in no event may the interest rate be more than 500 basis points below the national prime rate.
 The borrower's rate shall never fall below 1% at any time.

-Community Buy Down Funding - The community's portion of the buy down cannot be funded in any way, directly or indirectly, by the borrower or any individual or organization that has a financial interest in the borrower.
+Community Buydown Funding - The community's portion of the buydown cannot be funded in any way, directly or indirectly, by the borrower or any individual or organization that has a financial interest in the borrower.
 The funds may come from a local development corporation, contributions, community funds or other community sources in the form of a grant or a loan.
-If the community provides its share of the PACE interest rate buy down as a loan, interest may accrue; however, repayment of principal or interest on the loan from the community shall not commence until the PACE interest buy down has been fully expended.
-The community now has the option of meeting its matching requirement in the form of a contribution of direct cash, loans, equity, investments, land, property, or infrastructure.
+If the community provides its share of the PACE interest rate buydown as a loan, interest may accrue; however, repayment of principal or interest on the loan from the community shall not commence until the PACE interest buydown has been fully expended.
+The community has the option of meeting its matching requirement in the form of a contribution of direct cash, loans, equity, investments, land, property or infrastructure.
 Each may count towards the community's funding of its portion of the buydown.
 Property tax exemptions or payments in lieu of property taxes are not eligible as community contributions for the purpose of the PACE Program.

 Transfer of Funds - A trustee shall be appointed to act as the transfer agent for the buy down.
 Both the community and the PACE Fund will make periodic payments to the trustee to cover the interest rate buy down.